Back To Search Results

 Introduction

-Bowenoid papulosis is an uncommon sexually transmitted condition.
-It was first described in 1977 by Kopf and Bart as penile papules.
-However, it occurs in both sexes.
-It tends to affect young, sexually active people.
-This condition was also termed “vulvar intraepithelial neoplasia (VIN)” in the vulva and termed penile intraepithelial neoplasia (PIN) in the penis.[1]
-The classification of this disease was confusing and included 3 clinical entities: bowenoid papulosis, Bowens disease, and erythroplasia of Queyrat.
-Now it is recommended that these three entities not be used to describe lesions in the anogenital area.[2]
+Bowenoid papulosis is an uncommon sexually transmitted condition that was first described in 1977 by Kopf and Bart as penile papules.
+However, this condition occurs in any sex and tends to affect young, sexually active people.
+This condition was also termed “vulvar intraepithelial neoplasia” in the vulva and termed penile intraepithelial neoplasia in the penis.[1]
+The classification of this disease was confusing and included 3 clinical entities: bowenoid papulosis, Bowen disease, and erythroplasia of Queyrat.
+Now it is recommended that these 3 entities not be used to describe lesions in the anogenital area.[2]
 However, dermatologists still recognize Bowenoid papulosis as a distinct clinical variant.
-In fact, Bowenoid papulosis is induced virally by human papillomavirus (HPV) and presents as solitary or multiple skin-colored papules in the anogenital area.
-It can last from 2 weeks to several years.
-Clinically, bowenoid papulosis is assimilated to genital warts, while histologically, it has a close resemblance to squamous cell carcinoma in situ (Bowens disease).
+Bowenoid papulosis is induced virally by human papillomavirus (HPV) and presents as solitary or multiple skin-colored papules in the anogenital area.
+This condition can last from 2 weeks to several years.
+Clinically, bowenoid papulosis is assimilated to genital warts, while histologically, it has a close resemblance to squamous cell carcinoma in situ (Bowen disease).
 Treatment is generally conservative.
 Bowenoid papulosis lesions are generally considered benign with a spontaneous regress leaving no sequelae in immunocompetent persons, although a small number may transform into invasive squamous cell carcinoma (see Image.
 Bowenoid Papulosis).

 Etiology